-She is very active in the world of Musical Theatre having performed in the pit orchestras of Theatre Calgary’s Mary Poppins (2014), Anne of Green Gables (2013) and CATS (2012).
-She has also performed in shows such as Hairspray (2011 Rainbow Stage, Winnipeg), Grease (Manitoba Warehouse Theater), Joseph and the Amazing Technicolor Dreamcoat (Rainbow Stage, Winnipeg, and also Centennial Concert Hall in Winnipeg featuring Jimmy Osmond), and Fiddler On The Roof (Winnipeg).
-She has worked as part of StageWest Calgary’s production of 80’s Solid Gold (2014-15).
+She is very active in the world of Musical Theatre having performed in the pit orchestras of Theatre Calgary’s Secret Garden (2018), Crazy For You (2017), Mary Poppins (2014), Anne of Green Gables (2013) and CATS (2012).
+She has worked as part of StageWest Calgary’s production of Pure 90s (2017-18), 80’s Solid Gold (2014-15).
+She has also performed in pit orchestras in Winnipeg for productions such as Hairspray (2011 Rainbow Stage, Winnipeg), Grease (Manitoba Warehouse Theater), Joseph and the Amazing Technicolor Dreamcoat (Rainbow Stage, Winnipeg, and also Centennial Concert Hall in Winnipeg featuring Jimmy Osmond), and Fiddler On The Roof (Winnipeg).
+Additionally she worked with theatre reviews Divas of Pop I and II (1999-2000), and Masters of Pop (1999-2000).

 Michelle has been very active in the francophone music scene working as musical director for various CBC and TVO radio and television productions such as “Le Chant Ouest”, “Les Prix Riel”, “Le Gala Manitobain de la Chanson”, “En Eclosion”.
 She was a houseband member for the TV series “Un air de famille”, The 1997 Red River Flood Relief Concert, and many more.